 When looking for a project, please check the following sources.

-The MBI Graduation Project consists of a 15 EC project proposal phase (INFOMMBI1) and a 25 EC thesis phase (INFOMMBI2).
-The thesis project takes about 8 months: 40 EC are gained through the two phases, and 3 EC through the MBI Colloquium.
-The set up phase that is necessary to arrange your project is excluded from the EC count.
+The AI Thesis Project is split into a 14 EC project proposal phase (INFOMAI1) and a 30 EC thesis phase (INFOMAI2).
+The thesis project takes about 8 months (three periods).
+The set up phase that is necessary to arrange your project is not counted.

-The thesis project requires a good project idea, a graduation supervisor, and a graduation project facilitator.
-The project facilitator can either be a company or the university.
-Original ideas from the students are welcome, as long as they are aligned with the research interests and/or proposed projects by the supervisors: see the KonJoin system.
-Companies can propose ideas by contacting the graduation coordinator.
+The thesis project consists of a project idea, a UU graduation supervisor, and a graduation project facilitator.
+The project facilitator can either be a company or the University.
+Original ideas from the students are welcome, as long as they are aligned with the research interests and/or proposed projects by the supervisors.

 Previous theses.
-To get an overview of how an MBI thesis looks like, you can consult previous theses online.
+To get an overview of what an AI thesis looks like, you can consult previous theses online.

 This preliminary step is executed before the official start of Phase 1.
 The duration largely depends on how quickly a supervisor is found and a topic is agreed upon.
 This part is excluded from the duration of the thesis project.

 1. Find a project and a supervisor

 You can do an external or an internal (UU) project.
 The following tips might come in handy when looking for a project.